 Below is a short video showing you how to add books to a list:

-Once you have added a book you can link to a particular chapter as appropriate.
-This is particularly useful if you the book is an edited work and you know the chapter name and author.
-Alternatively you can just add in a student note.
+Once you have added a book to a reading list, you can edit the bookmark to indicate a particular chapter as appropriate.
+This is particularly useful if the book is an edited work and you know the chapter name and author.

 Below is a short video showing how to edit a bookmark to add chapter information.

 N.B.
-Displaying the bookmarks bar is slightly different in each browser, for information on how to display the bookmarks or favourites bar on the different browsers click on the links below.
+If you cannot see the bookmarks/favourites bar on your web browser, it may be that you do not have it displayed.
+Displaying the bookmarks/favourites bar is slightly different for each browser.
+For information on how to display the bookmarks/favourites bar on different browsers, select the links below.

 You can bookmark to articles by finding the article details online.

-Below is a short video showing how to add articles to reading lists:
+The short video below shows you how to add articles to reading lists: